Early Childhood Services Program

 Community Playschool Programs

-ECS supports form Parkland School Division is provided to children with severe special needs through community playschools.
+ECS supports from Parkland School Division is provided to children with severe special needs through community playschools.
 Early Childhood Services will work collaboratively with community playschools to deliver high quality early childhood programming, while supporting the individual needs of the child through best practices.
+Community playschools must contact our Early Childhood Services Supervisor to be considered for this unique partnership.

 Community Kindergarten Programs